Organization

 Through the organization form, you can register both internal organizations (such as structural units, business departments, and departments) and external ones (such as suppliers, service providers (MSP), and external clients).

-An organization is considered external if it is defined within the RR Tech Service Management system space (or its parent space), but not part of the administrative hierarchy belonging to the organization directly associated with the RR Tech Service Management system space.
+An organization is considered external if it is defined within the R-Service system space (or its parent space), but not part of the administrative hierarchy belonging to the organization directly associated with the R-Service system space.

-However, if we are talking about a trusted organization, it is not defined within the RR Tech Service Management system space or its parent space.
+However, if we are talking about a trusted organization, it is not defined within the R-Service system space or its parent space.
 It can be either an internal or external organization with trusted relationships with the space (support domain) in which the organization is registered.

-It’s important that organizations are correctly identified by the RR Tech Service Management system as internal or external.
+It’s important that organizations are correctly identified by the R-Service system as internal or external.
 Examples of using this distinction:

 - Options in the “Supplier” fields are limited to external organizations and the organization directly associated with the space.

-It’s possible to simply link all employees and long-term contractors under a single record of an internal organization, but it’s strongly recommended to link individuals with the department they work in, as this allows for the conclusion of SLAs with specific departments.
+It’s possible to simply link all employees and long-term contractors under a single record of an internal organization, but it’s strongly recommended to link people with the department they work in, as this allows for the conclusion of SLAs with specific departments.

 A person can only belong to one organization.